Lysxia/twentyseven/README.md

-The main idea is to precompute, for every configuration, the number of moves required to put certain subsets of the 27 cubies composing the 3x3 Rubik's cube in their right place and/or in the right orientation.
+The main idea is to precompute, for every configuration, the number of moves required to put certain subsets of the 27 cubies composing the 3x3 Rubik's cube in their right place or in the right orientation.
 This gives lower bounds used for an A⋆-like search in the graph of scrambled cubes.

----
+Two algorithms are available in Twentyseven:

-By default, a suboptimal "two-phase" solver is used, as it runs rather quickly.
+- the two-phase solver, which is suboptimal but fast: it solves 1000 random cubes (uniformly distributed) in one minute;
-It currently solves 1000 random cubes (uniformly distributed) in about one minute.
-The optimal solver is quite slow however, taking between five minutes and two hours to solve a random cube (18 moves in average).
+- the optimal solver, which is quite slow, taking between five minutes and two hours to solve a random cube (18 moves in average).

-The solver must precompute a certain number of lookup tables, which can be stored in files.
-These tables take fifteen seconds to compute and weigh 13MB for the two-phase solver, compare that to about 8 hours and 2GB for the optimal one!
+The lookup tables for the two-phase solver take ten seconds to compute and weigh 13MB, compare that to about four hours and 2GB for the optimal solver!

-You may check the produced files with the checksums in `ts-tables.sha256`.
+(Timed on a i7-10750H.)

-A compressed archive `ts-tables.zip` (723MB) of all precomputed tables is available in the branch `fetch-tables` via `git-lfs`.
-Unzip it in `$HOME/.27/`, or wherever (see usage below).
+A compressed archive `ts-tables.tar.gz` (720MB) of all precomputed tables is available on Google Drive; see instructions at the bottom.

 Usage summary
 -------------